rizgan/LLM-Logic-Exec-Verify/README.md

    The program will prompt:

    ```
-   Explain what function should do:
+   Explain what the function should do:
    ```

    Enter a detailed explanation of the function you want to generate.